Willem Frans Van Kerckhoven: Legacy

 A governor general of the Congo described Van Kerckhoven as "a hurricane which passed through the countryside leaving nothing but devastation behind it."

 In 1887 Van Kerckhoven told a fellow passenger on a steamboat, Roger Casement, that he paid his African soldiers a small fee for every rebel head they brought him after a battle, "to stimulate their prowess in the face of the enemy."

 Casement later became known for exposing the brutal regime in the Congo Free State.

 He was a close friend of Joseph Conrad, and his account may have influenced Conrad's depiction of Kurtz in his Heart of Darkness.

 The Uele-Nile expedition confiscated ivory worth hundreds of thousands of francs, for which it became notorious, and killed about 1,800 men.

 The subsequent "Arab Wars" that lasted until 1894 were in part due to its actions.

-However, the historian Albert Chapaux considered that Van Kerckhoven was among the leading figure in the development of the Congo Free State.
+However, the historian Albert Chapaux considered that Van Kerckhoven was among the leading figures in the "development" of the Congo Free State.